VEuPathDB/StaticContent/content/common/workshops/VEuPath-Dec2025.md

   <br>

   <div class="anchor"><a name="Schedule Coming Soon!"></a></div>

+  <h2>Questions</h2>
+  Please direct questions and feedback to <a href="https://veupathdb.org/veupathdb/app/contact-us">help@veupathdb.org</a>
+  <br><br>

+  <h2>More about VEuPathDB</h2>
+  We invite you to read our latest publication on VEuPathDB, <a href="https://academic.oup.com/nar/article/52/D1/D808/7416377" target="_blank">Alvarez-Jarreta et al 2024</a> and to explore our video resources on the <a href="https://www.youtube.com/user/EuPathDB" target="_blank">YouTube Channel</a> and our library of <a href="https://veupathdb.org/veupathdb/app/static-content/landing.html" target="_blank">recorded webinars and workshops</a>.
+Our aim is to foster an ongoing, productive dialogue with you to find more efficient ways to support your research goals.
+Whether or not you attend the workshop, please feel free to reach out with questions, feature suggestions, or new data at <a href="https://veupathdb.org/veupathdb/app/contact-us">help@veupathdb.org</a>.
+  <br><br>

   <!--<details open>
     <summary><b>Schedule</b> </summary>
     <p> Zoom channel will open 5 min prior to the workshop start and will remain open for 30 min after the workshop ends each day for any additional questions from the participants.</p>